jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 and notice how it sounds just like walking up the stairs, all steps and no leaps.
 That's the sound of a closed voicing.
-This kind of closed voice root position triad sounds strong and clear.
+This kind of closed-voice root-position triad sounds strong and clear.

 The basic chord grip for this shape is `x4312x`.
 It's a surprisingly comfortable and convenient grip,